riverbed/jekyll-TeXt-theme/_posts/2019-04-19-confguring-ospf-on-steelhead-sd.md

 One of the things that I find interesting in the world of SD-WAN is that not everything that you can do on a router is required.
 Sure, we know all the knobs, but SD-WAN is redefining how we do things and much of what would require tuning should, in theory, be handled by the controller.
 So your feature set for protocols like OSPF _should_ be limited if you compare SD-WAN capabilities against a traditional router.  __This is _ok_!__

-> We need to get away from thinking that an SD-WAN solution should function the same way as a traditional router.
+We need to get away from thinking that an SD-WAN solution should function the same way as a traditional router.
 If that were the case we would make no progress.
 Change is inevitable and we must embrace it.
+{:.info}

 So let me just share a few of the things that are supported on the Riverbed SD-WAN SteelHead SD gateways.